Business Management & Administration

-Use the abundant resources for college and training exploration in the Harper Career Development Center.
+Use the abundant resources for college and training exploration in the Harper Career Development Services.
 Here you will find options to finance your future education, understand employment skills, and learn about high demand jobs in careers that interest you.
 Start by gaining an understanding of yourself, then explore your interests, and discover your talents.

 Who at Harper can Help me Develop my Academic Career Plan?

 Your counselor can help you create an Academic Career Plan designed just for you.
-You may speak with the Dean, or Professors in the department that interests you, and you can also speak with specialists in the Career Development Center.
+You may speak with the Dean, or Professors in the department that interests you, and you can also speak with specialists in the Career Development Services.

 When Should You Start Researching Career Paths?

 The sooner you connect your learning to your career, the more likely you are to meet your education needs and career goals.
-Counselors and Career Specialists in the Career Development Center at Harper can discuss potential career paths, and potential majors with students, given their interests and courses they are taking or have taken, as early as the beginning of their first semester.
+Counselors and Career Specialists in the Career Development Services at Harper can discuss potential career paths, and potential majors with students, given their interests and courses they are taking or have taken, as early as the beginning of their first semester.

 - What are Career Clusters?